Vexed01/Vex-Cogs/README.md

 ### Contact

-I can be found in the [main Red server](https://discord.gg/red) or if you want support for a cog [Cog Support server](https://discord.gg/GET4DVk) is the best place.
+I can be found in the [main Red server](https://discord.gg/red) or if you want support for a cog the [Cog Support server](https://discord.gg/GET4DVk) is the best place.
 I'm Vexed#3211.

 ### Contributing